LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-18-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part2.md

 Also you need the value for the Auth0 Management API.
 To find the value on the dashboard go to:
 -Applications
 -APIs
--And you should see the value right there
+-And you should see the value right there.

 <img src="../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC_p2/Get ManagementAPIValue.png" class="image fit" alt="Get_ManagementAPI_value"/>